Upcoming EventsSee All Events »

 XTERRA Costa Rica

 The U.S. had two podium finishers between the men and the women at XTERRA Costa Rica on Saturday.
-Josiah Middaugh (Boulder, Colo.) took second in a time of 2:20:40 behind Leonardo Chacon from Costa Rica, who finished in 2:17:43.
+Josiah Middaugh (Vail, Colo.) took second in a time of 2:20:40 behind Leonardo Chacon from Costa Rica, who finished in 2:17:43.
 Rounding out the podium was Mauricio Mendez (MEX) finishing in 2:21:46.

 Shonny Van Landingham (Durango, Colo.) caught swim leader Christine Jeffery from Canada on the bike before puling away in the run to win in a time of 2:51:08.
 Jeffery finished second in 2:58:23 with Flo Dannah of Great Britain in third in a time of 3:14:53.